Dr. Laura B. Leatherwood Named Fourth President of Blue Ridge Community College

 The Board of Trustees of Blue Ridge Community College has formally selected Dr. Laura B. Leatherwood, currently the Vice President of Student Services with Haywood Community College in Clyde, NC, to be the fourth president of Blue Ridge Community College (BRCC).
 The decision was made at the May 8 Board of Trustees meeting after 6 months and a nationwide search.

 Dr. Leatherwood will assume the presidency on July 1.
-Current president Molly A. Parkhill will retire June 30, 2017, after serving BRCC for more than 31 years of service, the last 10 as president.
+Current president Molly A. Parkhill will retire June 30, 2017, after serving BRCC for more than 31 years, the last ten as president.

 “I am very pleased that Dr. Leatherwood has accepted the presidency of Blue Ridge Community College,” Board of Trustees Chairman John C. McCormick, Jr. said Monday evening.
 “Her extensive community college experience and involvement with economic development will be great assets at Blue Ridge and to Henderson and Transylvania Counties.”